TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 10/Acts 10.43.md

 ---

-To him bear all the prophets witness, that through his name every one that believeth on him shall receive remission of sins.
+All the prophets testify about him, that through his name everyone who believes in him will receive remission of sins."